Walk for The RHH Research Foundation

 The lodge is autonomous in providing and managing its existence.
 Here you will experience true communion with nature in accommodation that combines simplicity of design with comfort and warmth.
 In the magnificent living area with its large timber deck and open fire, you'll enjoy delicious meals prepared with the freshest local produce, accompanied by fine Tasmanian wines.
 Solar power provides the lighting, while hot showers and comfortable hotel beds add a touch of luxury at the end of each day's activities.

 All accommodation at the Lodge is twin or double share, with king size mattresses.

 There is a small library which is comfortable and cosy looking out over the ocean.
 This is a great place to sit back and relax or look through our selection of books and magazines.

-Bay of Fires Lodge Walk for The Royal Hobart Hospital Research Foundation (4-days)
+Bay of Fires Lodge Walk for the RHH Research Foundation (4-days)

 Available anytime "By Request"